micmejia/bible-dump/AMPC/Luke/Luke 23.md

-Then he took it down and [^s]rolled it up in a linen cloth [^t]for swathing dead bodies and laid Him in a rock-hewn tomb, where no one had ever yet been laid.
+Then he took it down and rolled it up in a linen cloth for swathing dead bodies and laid Him in a rock-hewn tomb, where no one had ever yet been laid.